GLIMS-RGI/rgitools/docs/dem_examples/lenin.rst

 Located on Bolshevik Island in the Russian Arctic (`78°29'30.4"N 103°05'01.0"E <https://goo.gl/maps/8KrdxsApXJyUZsh99>`_), RGI60-09.00552.

-The sources available are: ASTER, AW3D30, ArcticDEM, DEM3, MAPZEN and TanDEM-X.
+The sources available are: ASTER, COPDEM, AW3D30, ArcticDEM, DEM3, MAPZEN and TanDEM-X.

 Summary
 -------